Carrot Cake Donuts

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-The other day, I ran out of eggs so I added it to my grocery list…like any normal person would do.
+The other day, I ran out of eggs so I added it to my grocery list… as any normal person would do.
 Then I actually went to the store and forgot to get them.
 Pretty sure I walked by the dairy aisle 14 times without thinking twice about it.
-I also forgot bread, green peppers and goldfish crackers that trip too.
-Oh, and I constantly forget to get razor refills too.

 Main Ingredients Needed